Electronic intelligence

 A handful of helicopters of the 239.OGVP from Oranienburg (1), a unit which

-was directly subordinated to the 16.VA headquarter, had been made available for the
+was directly subordinate to 16.VA Headquarters, had been made available for the

 photographic intelligence missions code named RELAIS II, between 1983 and 1989.